 The people may stand through the ‘Sanctus’.

-Accept all we offer you this day,
+In all we offer you this day

 THE GREAT THANKSGIVING